Divide-By-0/blog/content/posts/movies.md

 - ⭐ **Us** ⭐: 10/10.
 Favorite movie of the year.
 One of those movies with a massive retcon, and spent like 4 hours afterwards analyzing how all the little symbols and scenes actually fit together insanely well and imply super crazy things.
 The feeling of revalation I got from analyzing this is the feeling I wish English class had been able to convey.

-- **Dead Poet's Society**: 9/10.
-I love stories about education and miseducation, and Robin Williams here is incredible.
+- **Dead Poets Society**: 9/10.
+I love stories about replacing school with miseducation, and Robin Williams here is incredible.

 - **Kal Ho Na Ho**: 10/10.
 Starts slow, but becomes very emotional.
 A classic Shah Rukh Khan drama with all the Bollywood movie tropes.
 Would recommend starting here for Bollywood movies.